ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

        * Fill Code: DESCARTES
        * =======================*/

+   We will be replacing the current contents of the method.
 We must fist set up some configurations we want our Descartes planner to follow.
 The following block specifies the number of threads we need for the planner, if we allow redundant joint solutions, and whether or not to allow collisions.
-   Copy and paste the following:
+   Replace the contents with the following:

    .. code-block:: c++